figueroaignacio/websociety/README.md

-# F society
+# Front Society

-Welcome to **F society**, your go-to platform for discovering the latest trends, techniques, and tools in the realm of frontend development.
+Welcome to **Front Society**, your go-to platform for discovering the latest trends, techniques, and tools in the realm of frontend development.

 ## Technologies Used in this Project